SumoLogic/logstash-output-sumologic/README.md

 | `total_response_success`        | Total number of accepted(200) acknowledged by Sumo Logic server

 **NOTE:** The data points will consume DPM quota

+### TLS 1.2 Requirement

+Sumo Logic only accepts connections from clients using TLS version 1.2 or greater.
+To utilize the content of this repo, ensure that it's running in an execution environment that is configured to use TLS 1.2 or greater.